cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 ## Managing development dependencies in Nox sessions

+In this section, I describe how to use Poetry to manage development dependencies in your Nox sessions, and how to make the checks in your Nox sessions deterministic.

-In the first Chapter, we saw that Poetry writes the exact version of each package dependency to a file named `poetry.lock`.
+In the first chapter, we saw that Poetry writes the exact version of each package dependency to a file named `poetry.lock`.
 The same is done for development dependencies like `pytest`.
 This is known as *pinning*, and it allows you to build and test your package in a predictable and deterministic